all-birds birds

 Beaks Legs and Feet

-Beaks of birds are varied depending on the species and their diet.
+Beaks of birds are varied depending on the species, and are specialized for their particular diet.
 In most birds they are light to save weight for flight.
-Bird beaks are bony structures covered with keratin much like our fingernails.
+Bird beaks are bony structures covered with keratin, much like our fingernails.

 Here are examples of a few of the specialized beaks and feet.